Apple, Samsung make final pitch to jury

 The case in U.S. District Court, Northern District of California, is Apple Inc v.
 Samsung Electronics Co Ltd et al, No. 11-1846.

-Reporting by Dan Levine and Poornima Gupta; Editing by Gary Hill and Andre Grenon
+Reporting by Dan Levine and Poornima Gupta; Editing by Gary Hill, Andre Grenon and Edmund Klamann